Table of Contents

 Insert a New Row in a Sheet

-In the example below we are going to send the value saved in the field @name to the column NAME.
+In the example below we send the value saved in the field @name to the column NAME.

 First we used Question: Ask for a name block, and saved the answer in the field @name.
 This is the field we will insert in the Google Sheets block in the next step.

-This is how it will look in the Google Sheets block, when we choose to create a new row, sending the value @name to the column NAME:
+Here’s how the block looks when inserting a new row, sending the value @name to the column NAME:

 And after the Google Sheets is triggered, the data will be sent to the Spreadsheet, creating a new row under the column NAME.